 Overview of assessment Successful assessment of this unit meets the competency requirement of the National Standard for licensing Persons Performing High Risk Work.
-State/territory OHS regulators have mandated the use of Assessment Instruments and Instructions for Assessment for this unit which have been endorsed by the national body responsible for OHS matters.
-Critical aspects for assessment and evidence required to demonstrate competency in this unit A person who demonstrates competency in this unit must be able to provide evidence of the ability to: comply with OHS licensing legislation effectively communicate and work safely with others in the work area identify hazards associated with the operation of the hoist and put in place effective hazard controls for those hazards identified determine load weights effectively conduct personnel and materials hoist operations to include the tasks of raising and lowering loads with hoist; in conjunction with awareness of the limitations of the hoist according to manufacturer's specifications ensure hoist controls are attended throughout operation. effectively conduct personnel and shut down checks of the personnel and materials hoist (particular awareness of controls, alarms Context of and specific resources for assessment and lockout devices).
-Assessment of the safe and effective application of knowledge and skill to workplace tasks (performance) must be undertaken using the endorsed Assessment Instrument Assessment of performance must be undertaken either in the workplace or in a realistically simulated workplace Assessors must ensure that the assessment in the workplace is organised to ensure that all the required equipment and materials and a suitable working area is made available to suit the assessment and the workplace Assessment must occur under standard and authorised work practices, safety requirements and environmental constraints Assessment is to comply with relevant appropriate standard requirements Applicants must have access to: • personal protective equipment (PPE) for the purpose of the Performance Assessment. appropriate personnel and material hoist and associated equipment in safe condition suitable loads as specified by the endorsed assessment instrument • communication equipment (e.g. two-way radios, intercoms, light systems, buzzers, bells etc) Method of assessment Assessment must be conducted using the endorsed Assessment Instruments.
+State/Territory OHS regulators have mandated the use of Assessment Instruments and Instructions for Assessment for this unit which have been endorsed by the national body responsible for OHS matters.
+Critical aspects for assessment and evidence required to demonstrate competency in this A person who demonstrates competency in this unit must be able to provide evidence of the ability to: unit comply with OHS licensing legislation. effectively communicate and work safely with others in the work area. • identify hazards associated with the operation of the hoist and put in place effective hazard prevention/controls determine load weights. effectively conduct materials hoist operations to include the tasks of raising and lowering loads with equipment and materials for cantilevered cars, buckets or platforms. ensure the hoist is attended at all times. effectively conduct pre operational and shut down checks of the materials hoist (particular awareness of controls, alarms and lockout devices).
+Context of and specific resources for assessment • Assessment of the safe and effective application of knowledge and skill to workplace tasks (performance) must be undertaken using the endorsed Assessment Instrument • Assessment of performance must be undertaken either in the workplace or in a realistically simulated workplace setting • Assessors must ensure that the assessment in the workplace is organised to ensure that all the required equipment and materials and a suitable working area is made available to suit the assessment and the workplace Assessment must occur under standard and authorised work practices, safety requirements and environmental constraints Assessment is to comply with relevant appropriate standard requirements Applicants must have access to: personal protective equipment (PPE) for the purpose of the Performance Assessment. appropriate material hoist and equipment in safe condition suitable loads as specified by the endorsed assessment instrument communication equipment (e.g. two-way radios, intercoms, light systems buzzers or bells etc) Method of assessment Assessment must be conducted using the endorsed Assessment Instruments.
 These Instruments provide advice on their application.
 The use of 'simulators' in the assessment of this unit of competency is not acceptable .
 Assessment may be in conjunction with the assessment of other units of competency.
 Assessment methods must confirm consistency and accuracy of performance together with application of underpinning knowledge.
 Assessment must confirm a reasonable inference that competency is not only able to be satisfied under the particular circumstance, but is able to be transferred to other circumstances.
 Guidance information for assessment Further information about endorsed Assessment Instruments may be obtained from state/territory OHS regulators.